tigerbeetle/tigerbeetle/docs/recipes/multi-debit-credit-transfers.md

 Transactions with multiple debits and multiple credits are a bit more involved (but you got this!).

 This is where the accounting concept of a Control Account comes in handy.
-We can use this as a temporary intermediary account, as illustrated below.
+We can use this as an intermediary account, as illustrated below.

 In this example, we'll use the following accounts: